Jesuits remain in Mexican mountains after priests' killings - NewsBreak

 Jesuits remain in Mexican mountains after priests' killings

-Two months after a pair of Jesuit priests were killed in a remote mountain community in northern Mexico , the suspected killer remains on the loose and townspeople are frightened, but the religious order says it is not leaving.
+MEXICO CITY (AP) — Two months after a pair of Jesuit priests were killed in a remote mountain community in northern Mexico, the suspected killer remains on the loose and townspeople are frightened, but the religious order says it is not leaving.

 The killings of Javier Campos and Joaquín Mora, as well as a tourism guide they tried to shelter, stirred anger in Mexico and the Roman Catholic Church.
 Frustration has grown with failure to capture the suspect, the alleged leader of a local drug gang, José Portillo Gil, alias “El Chueco,” or “The Crooked One.”